InlaidData/Pages/userstories.md

 			  1. A sort of gameplay that is seperate from a main campaign.
 			  2. A reason to continue playing our game, even when the storyline is complete.

-<h3>5.2 Character Growth</h3>

-As an average RPG gamer, I like to be able to level and develop my characters strength, health, stamina, and magicka.

-<b>Elaboration</b>:
-			  User should be able to advance in character stats and have choices of doing so.

-<b>Constraints</b>:
-			  How to make a fair leveling experience while making sure it is not too trivial or hard.

-<b>Effort Estimation</b>:
-			  30 person hours.

-<b>Acceptance Test</b>:
-			  Test to see if we have:
-			  1. Meaninful improvements able to be made on the players character.
-			  2. Leveling up should not be too easy or too hard, it should be as fair as possible to make an enjoyable game.

 <h3>6 Level Design</h3>